How to Start A Career As A Full-Time Blogger

 - When would you consider your blogging career a failure and move on to your next career plan

-- How much money should you have as buffer while you are starting (and not yet earning from) your blog
+- How much money should you have as a buffer while you are starting (and not yet earning from) your blog

 Having these plans in place will be invaluable in navigating through the first steps and knowing what to do when.
-Give yourself enough motivation to ensure blogging is an exciting thing to do and not feel blogging is a chore with no immediate rewards or discouraged when you notice empty comments, low traffic and interaction from your blog visitors.
+Give yourself enough motivation to ensure blogging is an exciting thing to do and not feel blogging is a chore with no immediate rewards or discouraged when you notice empty comments, low traffic, and interaction from your blog visitors.

 b.
 Determine your blog theme.